vlopezalvarez/ietf-l3-isis-topology/I-D/draft-ogondio-opsawg-isis-topology.md

 The abstract (base) network data model is defined in the "ietf-network" module of {{!RFC8345}}.
 The ISIS-topology builds on the network data model defined in the "ietf-network" module {{!RFC8345}}, augmenting the nodes with ISIS information, which anchor the links and are contained in nodes).

-The set of parameters and augmentations are included just a node level.
+There is a set of parameters and augmentations that are included at the node level.
 Each parameter and description are detailed following:

 * Network-types: Its presence identifies the ISIS topology type.
 Thus, the network type MUST be isis-topology.
 + ISIS timer attributes: Identifies the node timer attributes configured in the Network-Element.
 They are LSP lifetime and the LSP refresh interval.
 - ISIS status: contains the ISIS status attributes (level, area-address and neighbours).

-The set of parameters and augmentations are included just a termination point level.
+There is a second set of parameters and augmentations are included at the termination point level.
 Each parameter is listed as follows:

 * Interface-type
 + Level